-“Johnson is a monster, Eyanna.
-He’s anything but ‘nice’ or ‘sincere’.”
+"Johnson is a monster, Eyanna.
+He’s anything but ‘nice’ or ‘sincere’.
+He must have a mole---an undercover agent---who intercepted your transmission."
 I turned and we continued heading down the tunnel.
-“What did he tell you, and why did you contact me?”
+"What did he tell you, and why did you contact me?"

 Oh great!
 He’d filled her head full of happy horseshit nonsense about how I would be the perfect liaison between her world and humanity, and that our two species would have a wonderful future trading goods and technology.
 Eyanna wasn’t dumb, far from it, but she didn’t understand human intrigue and deception, not by a long shot.
 Johnson no doubt wanted total control over the alien technology, and once he had that he probably planned to sell it to the highest bidder.